Non-employee compensation is reported in Box 1 of Form 1099-NEC. This form will be available to generate in Wave beginning on January 16, 2023

 - Forms 1099-NEC filed with Wave will be e-filed with the IRS.
 If you choose to file on paper, review IRS requirements and instructions.
-You may be required to e-file based on the number of information returns you have to submit.
-The Taxpayer First Act of 2019 authorized the IRS to reduce the maximum number of information returns that could be paper filed in 2021, so be sure to consult the IRS for the latest updates at the time you file.
+You will be required to e-file if the number of information returns you have to submit exceeds 250.

 - If filing on paper, a Form 1096 (cover page) must be sent as well.